By Stuart Hammonds

 “What frustrates me more than anything is that young British managers are being overlooked for jobs in most cases.

 “A prime example is how well Gary Rowett has done at Birmingham.
-He learnt his trade at and he's transformed Birmingham.
+He learnt his trade at Burton and he’s transformed Birmingham.
 But there is no mention of managers who have come through the lower leagues.”

-As well as experience on matchday, where he's won promotions, been involved in and never been relegated or sacked, Edinburgh has had to deal with things most managers won't ever encounter.
+As well as experience on matchday, where he’s won promotions, been involved in play-offs and never been relegated or sacked, Edinburgh has had to deal with things most managers won’t ever encounter.

 Rogue chairmen; wages being late or not arriving at all; having to stop the Rushden coach en route to a game to tell his squad one of their team-mates, Dale Roberts, had committed suicide; the club itself being expelled from the Conference and then liquidated.

-“I've been a manager for a long time and been through a lot of emotions, a lot of situations,” says Edinburgh.
+“I’ve been a manager for a long time and been through a lot of emotions, a lot of situations,” says Edinburgh.
 “I was thinking about Teddy the other day.
-He is learning on his feet and it's being magnified because he's a League manager.
-He isn't going to be allowed to make mistakes.
+He is learning on his feet and it’s being magnified because he’s a Football League manager.
+He isn’t going to be allowed to make mistakes.

 “I went in at Ryman Premier level and I was able to learn away from the spotlight.
 People are still expecting miracles because you were a Premier League player and they’re expecting a Premier League manager, but we know that doesn’t work.